-You might not be able to learn a language by reading a single blog post but you can find out seven important language facts that you should know in regards to successfully navigating international markets.
+You might not be able to learn a language by reading a single blog post but you can find out seven important language facts that you should know in regard to successfully navigating international markets.
 Let’s go!

 1. The Fastest Growing Languages

-There is no simple answer to the fastest growing languages.
+There is no simple answer to the fastest-growing languages.
 It’s difficult to measure because language is used in so many different contexts (conversations at home, social media, business discussions, etc.).

 You might be surprised to hear that a contender for the language of the future is actually French.
 The previous ‘lingua franca’ is spoken from Paris to Marrakesh to Montreal to Dakar.
 French has been described as a ‘truly global language’ by the Economist magazine.

-Spanish is also becoming increasingly important in business circles as South American economies grow and the Spanish-speaking population of US increases.
+Spanish is also becoming increasingly important in business circles as South American economies grow and the Spanish-speaking population of the US increases.

-Perhaps the most talked about fast-growing language is Mandarin Chinese.
+Perhaps the most talked-about fast-growing language is Mandarin Chinese.
 The Chinese characters might be terrifying to learn for many English speakers but, as China is now arguably the largest economy in the world, Chinese is an essential business language of the future.

 The two important languages of India are Hindi and Urdu.
 These two languages are becoming increasingly important if you want to do business with one of the most important countries in international business.
 By 2022, India is expected to have the biggest population in the world.